Description & Background

 On February 26, 1972 at approximately 8:00 A.M., Coal Slurry Impoundment #3 at the Buffalo Creek coal mine in Logan County, West Virginia gave way sending millions of gallons of water and millions of cubic yards of coal slurry down the Buffalo Creek.
 Over the next three hours it would devastate the communities of Saunders, Pardee, Lorado, Craneco, Lundale, Stove, and 11 others.
 The wave washed away or demolished over 500 homes, left over 4,000 homeless and took the lives of 125 people.
 The impoundment was used as a settling pond for mining operation and was the third impoundment in that valley.
 Impoundments #1 and #2 were downstream of Impoundment #3 and subsequently failed as well.
 All three impoundments had been built with almost no engineering involvement.
 The only plans for Impoundment #3 was a sketch that had been drawn by the onsite vice president, Mr. Steve Dasovich.
 Inspections had been performed intermittently by the West Virginia Department of Natural Resources.
 They regularly found deficiencies that were left unaddressed and stated in a letter in April 1971 that all inspections covering a period from September 19, 1966 to March 25, 1971 had been unsatisfactory.
 One of the concerns was the lack of ability to handle large amounts of surface runoff, and the Department called for an emergency spillway to be installed.
 The mine did install a largely inadequate 24-inch pipe that they called the emergency spillway.
 It appears that there was little to no engineering involved in the design or installation of this spillway pipe.

 The exact cause of failure is unknown.
 Several people visiting the dam reported that there was little to no freeboard and the water was still rising.
 Given the limited amount of spillway capacity, overtopping was a significant concern.
 However, those who visited the dam within minutes of failure noted that the pool had dropped significantly, reporting between 6 and 8 feet of freeboard.
-Also, downstream first-hand accounts noted an increased, muddy flow for a time before the wall of water hit.
+Also, downstream first-hand accounts noted an increased, muddy flow for a time before the over 30-foot wall of water hit.
 This indicates that internal erosion from increased hydrologic loading, or perhaps from seepage along the recently installed spillway pipe are more likely failure scenarios.

 The Buffalo Creek disaster had significant impact on our nation.
 Because of this failure, hearings were held in the United States Senate.
 Senator Henry Jackson opened the hearings by stating in part, “These occurrences (pointing to Buffalo Creek and similar failures) point up the grim fact that there are innumerable dams in existence throughout the United States which are under no effective public control to insure that they were competently designed and constructed initially, that they are being adequately inspected and maintained, or that the design remains adequate under current hydrologic conditions in the watershed.”
 These hearings led to the passage of Public Law 92-367, created the National Dam Inspection Program, and gave Secretary of the Army authority to begin an inventory and inspection of all the nation’s dams.